-- In the Warhammer 40000 universe, many Legions had different names before they found their primarch: Mortarian immediately renamed the Dusk Raiders as the Death Guard; Angron, the War Hounds to the World Eaters; Lion El'Jonson, the First Legion to the Dark Angels.
+- Warhammer 40,000: Many Legions had different names before they found their primarch: Mortarian immediately renamed the Dusk Raiders as the Death Guard; Angron, the War Hounds to the World Eaters; Lion El'Jonson, the First Legion to the Dark Angels.
 (And we are not definitively told that any of them did not change their names at their primarch's behest.)
 In Dan Abnett's Horus Rising, Horus's Luna Wolves are renamed the Sons of Horus as a mark of his ascension to Warmaster, and in Galaxy In Flames, the betrayed Sons of Horus take back the name Luna Wolves for the brief remainder of their lives.
 And at the end of the Horus Heresy, Abaddon renamed the Sons of Horus the Black Legion.

-- The Blood Angels' Mephiston, Lord of Death, was originally Brother Calistarius, until he became the only Blood Angel to overcome the Red Thirst.
+- The Blood Angels' Mephiston, Lord of Death, was originally Brother Calistarius until he became the only Blood Angel to overcome the Red Thirst.

-- Mage the Awakening has players give their characters 'Shadow Names', often with significance of their own, which they go by to avoid people knowing their real names.
+- Mage: The Awakening has players give their characters 'Shadow Names', often with significance of their own, which they go by to avoid people knowing their real names.
 Changing Shadow Name can signify a new rank, a change in personal philosophy, leaving their magical Order for another one, or any combination of the above.
-One extreme example from the core book hit the Despair Event Horizon, had a Face Heel Turn, named himself after Angrboda the Norse mother of monsters, and allied himself with eldritch abominations from outside of existence.
+One extreme example from the core book hit the Despair Event Horizon, had a Face–Heel Turn, named himself after Angrboda the Norse mother of monsters, and allied himself with eldritch abominations from outside of existence.

 - A few races in Dungeons & Dragons do this regularly, according to a few sourcebooks.